popofe/MultiSigWallet/README.md

 Deploy
 -------------
 **Remember to change owner addresses in the respective JSON file before deployment!**

+**These contracts are tested with `pragma solidity 0.4.4;` Run your own extensive tests when using newer compilers.**

 ### Deploy multisig wallet:
 ```
 cd /vagrant/contracts/